-(f) If the Non Qualifying Constrained Off Generation exceeds CoffG1, set CoffG1 to zero; otherwise reduce Coffg1 by the amount of Non Qualifying Constrained Off Generation.
+(f) If the Non Qualifying Constrained Off Generation exceeds CoffQ1, set CoffQ1 to zero; otherwise reduce Coffg1 by the amount of Non Qualifying Constrained Off Generation.

-(g) The IMO must repeat the process set out in paragraph (f) above for each CoffGN in ascending order until all Non Qualifying Constrained Off Generation has been deducted from CoffGN.
+(g) The IMO must repeat the process set out in paragraph (f) above for each CoffQN in ascending order until all Non Qualifying Constrained Off Generation has been deducted from CoffQN.

-(h) For settlement purposes under Chapter 9, the IMO must Loss Factor adjust each CoffGN calculated in paragraphs (a) to (f) above.
+(h) For settlement purposes under Chapter 9, the IMO must Loss Factor adjust each CoffQN calculated in paragraphs (a) to (f) above.

-6.17.4.2.
-For any Balancing Facility that is a Non-Scheduled Generator, in a Trading Interval, CoffG1 equals Loss Factor adjusted Downward Out of Merit Generation (in MWh) and CoffP1 equals the Balancing Facility’s Bid price.
+6.17.4B.
+Subject to clause 6.17.4A for any Balancing Facility that is a Non-Scheduled Generator, in a Trading Interval, CoffQ1 equals Loss Factor adjusted Downwards Out of Merit Generation (in MWh) and CoffP1 equals the Balancing Facility’s Bid price.

-Constrained On EGC Balancing Portfolio Quantities
+Constrained On Verve Energy Balancing Portfolio Quantities

 6.17.5.
-The IMO must attribute any Upwards Out of Merit Generation from the EGC Balancing Portfolio in a Trading Interval to the Balancing Portfolio Supply Curve as follows:
+The IMO must attribute any Upwards Out of Merit Generation from the Verve Energy Balancing Portfolio in a Trading Interval to the Balancing Portfolio Supply Curve as follows:

-(a) Portfolio Constrained On Quantity1 (PConG1) equals the lesser of:
+(a) Portfolio Constrained On Quantity1 (PConQ1) equals the lesser of:

-(i) the maximum energy (in MWh) which could have been dispatched from the quantity tranche N in the Balancing Portfolio Supply Curve with a price higher than but closest to the Balancing Price, taking into account the actual EGC Balancing Portfolio SOI Quantity and the Portfolio Ramp Rate Limit; and
+(i) the maximum energy (in MWh) which could have been dispatched from the quantity tranche N in the Balancing Portfolio Supply Curve with a price higher than but closest to the Balancing Price, taking into account the actual Verve Energy Balancing Portfolio SOI Quantity and the Portfolio Ramp Rate Limit; and

-(ii) the Upwards Out of Merit Generation for the EGC Balancing Portfolio.
+(ii) the Upwards Out of Merit Generation for the Verve Energy Balancing Portfolio.

 (b) Constrained on Compensation Price1 (PConP1) equals the price of tranche N identified in 6.17.5(a) less the Balancing Price.